Top Pages

 When an adverb modifies an adjective, don't join the two with a hyphen.- I don't sleep with happily married men.
 (Actress Britt Ekland)

-(Issue 4) When an adverb that could feasibly be an adjective modifies an adjective, use a hyphen.
+(Issue 4) When an ambiguous adverb modifies an adjective, use a hyphen.

 - He sold me six fast-growing carp.
 (The hyphen makes it clear the carp are ones that grow quickly and not growing ones that can swim quickly.)